ampl/mp/doc/rst/howto.rst

 Fixed model (return basis for MIP)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To implement the :ref:`standard behavior of option mip:basis / fixmodel <fixedModel>`, do the following:
+To implement the
+:ref:`standard behavior of the (probably exotic) option mip:basis / fixmodel <fixedModel>`, do the following:

 1. In your `Backend` class, declare: